jcoliz/WindowsAiEdgeLabCV/README.md

 ## Get the code

-If you are running this lab in an environment where this has already been set up, the initial sample will already be present in the directory C:\Source\AiEdgeLabBuild2019
+If you are running this lab in an environment where this has already been set up, the initial sample will already be present in the directory C:\WindowsAiEdgeLabCV.
+Otherwise, clone the code as follows:

 1. Open a Windows Powershell Prompt.
 2. Change to a directory you'll use for the lab code.
 For example, C:\
 3. Clone the lab repo https://github.com/jcoliz/WindowsAiEdgeLabCV.git

 ```
 PS C:\> git clone https://github.com/jcoliz/WindowsAiEdgeLabCV.git